AquaticEcoDynamics/modelling-manual/README.md

 A GitHub Actions deployment workflow with build the book from scratch and add the generated website files to the `_book` directory of the `gh-pages` branch.
-This is where GitHub Pages looks when
+This is where GitHub Pages looks when hosting the website.